 I spent the entirety of last winter searching for a sustainably-made sweater that wasn’t made from itchy wool or synthetic materials.
-I remember walking into a sweater store, honing in on a few options, and inspecting the labels for information about how they were produced.
+I remember walking into a sweater store, honing in on a few options, and scanning the labels for information about how they were produced.
 Time after time, I saw no mention of cruelty-free wool or sustainable manufacturing, so I asked the sales associate about the production of the sweaters.
 She looked at me and said, “Well, I’d like to think the wool is cruelty-free, but I’m not 100% certain.”

 Tip for Ethical Shopping: That right there is the perfect way to know if a company is ethically making their products or not.
-Believe me, if they were taking any sort of sustainable or ethical measures, they would make damn sure the consumer (and their employees) knew about it.
+Believe me, if they were taking any sort of sustainable or ethical measures, they’d make damn sure the consumer (and their employees) knew about it.
 Ethical and sustainable manufacturing isn’t an easy feat.
-It requires major due diligence, and of course money, so companies don’t take that extra step without making sure that consumers are well aware of their stewardship.
+It requires major due diligence, and of course money, so companies don’t take that extra step without making sure that consumers are well aware of their efforts.

 always start (and end) with WHY

 My sweater scavenger hunt reminded me of exactly why I started Mama Eco in the first place.
 It was my goal to eliminate the time and energy involved in finding sustainable products, so that people could easily shop sustainably.
-I hope it’s helping—I think it is.
+I hope it’s helping.
+I think it is.

 To make your own search a little easier, feel free to check out all my sustainable fashion listings.
 And if that doesn’t float your boat, I also recently did a post on Thrift Shopping with 5 super useful tips to get you going.
 It’s a great entry into sustainable shopping, and will hopefully get you on the sustainable fashion track.